 “Semantics,” Dan replied with that shitty smile.
 “We’ll consider all debts paid in full.
-So, for those reasons and the obvious paradox issue, I have decided to let you go with one small caveat.”
+For those reasons and because of the obvious paradox issue, I have decided to let you go with one small caveat.”

 “You’re going to blank my memory of this day.”

 “Yes, I’m afraid we have to,” Dan said quietly.
 “The alternative isn’t anything you’d want, believe me.
 You see, normally my associates would bury your soul so far in your subconscious that you’d never wake up again.”
 Again, Dan demonstrated more sincerity.
 I guess my future self saving Dan’s life had a bigger impact on him than I could have ever imagined.
 Karma must have been on my mind when I made that decision.

 “Not at all.
 You go to sleep and we use a tool called a Löschen, which can study memories and display them in the form of blocks.
 We erase those blocks.
 If memories from this day have already begun to commit to long term memory then the process becomes more complicated.”

 “How so?”
 I asked.

 Dan laughed and said, “Kevin, you worry too much.
 When it’s over, we’ll drop you off someplace near where we picked you up and make sure you’re safe before we leave.”

 I looked over at my new friend Victor.
 He appeared miserable.
 “What about Victor?”
 I asked.
 “Could you blank his memory and let him go with me?”